 3. How would you figure out how much an aircraft carrier weighs without using a scale?

 This question displays how you break down difficult problems.
 There are a lot of different ways to tackle this question.
-For example, you could ask an engineer who is familiar with aircraft carriers or try to gauge how much individual components of the aircraft carrier weigh.
-The solution itself is less important than you showing how you would think this problem through.
+For example, you could ask an engineer who is familiar with aircraft carriers, or try to gauge how much individual components of the aircraft carrier weigh.
+The solution itself is less important than showing how you work through this problem.

 Personality Interview Questions

-Some interview questions are common to all careers, and personality questions are no different.
-Whether it’s an interview for investment banking or for zookeeping, interviewers want to get a sense of what type of person and worker you are.
+Some interview questions are common to all careers, especially personality questions.
+Whether it’s an interview for investment banking or for zookeeping, interviewers want to get a sense for what type of person and worker you are.